zachpmanson/notes/notes/Archive/Problems/Cross Component Updates in React.md

 React doesn't like it when you do updates to other component's state in a `useMemo`.
+[This is the error that will log in console](https://github.com/facebook/react/issues/18178), this was what fixed it for me.

 ## Bad